Kavyapriyakp/Program-GUI/README.md

 <div align="justify">

-Start off by downloading the required data models from the *Data Models* directory.
+Start off by downloading the required models from the *Data Models* directory.
 Move the downloaded models to the parent directory.
 Sample input and output are depcited in the *Input* and *Output* directories respectively.
 These are provided for reference, one can expect a similar output for the given input.
 The *Program* directory contains the Python code for the said GUI.
 Move the file to the parent directory.
 The *Requirements* directory contains a list of necessary packages.
 Now execute the *GUI.py* file and voila!

 </div>